thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 adding-office-attributes-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-attributes-1-pe.png
-        title: 'Go to the "Assets" page and click on the "Building A" to open its details window.
-Navigate to the "Attributes" tab and click the "plus" icon to add new attribute;'
+        title: 'Go to the "Assets" page and click on the "Office A" to open its details.
+Navigate to the "Attributes" tab and click the "plus" icon to add a new attribute;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-attributes-2-pe.png
-        title: 'Enter "Floor" as the key name, select "String" as the value type, and input the floor number.
+        title: 'Enter "floor" as the key name, select "String" as the value type, and input the floor number.
 Click "Add".'

 adding-office-attributes-2:
     0: